3mdeb/fwupd-bsd-documentation/netbsd/esrt-api.md

         -cpu host
 ```

+Enter `cd0` when the system asks for `root device`, press enter on everything
+else

 Follow the default installation - create default partition tables and press
 enter on any other option.
 Finish the configuration and exit QEMU.